The Best UK Specialty Coffee Roasters in 2024

 Founded in 2017 by Daniel Boobier and Zarah Lawless, their focus is to challenge people’s perception of coffee being a commodity product that we use just to fuel us through our busy day.

-They settled in Zarah’s hometown of Galway with the intention to educate and enlighten the public to what coffee is when it’s made with care and attention.
+Zarah and her partner settled in her hometown of Galway to educate and enlighten the public about what coffee can be when made with care and attention.

 The pair learned their craft working side jobs for Workshop coffee roasters in London, which leaves you in no doubt that the pair gained invaluable inexperience and really know what they’re doing.

 The coffees are juicy, clean and sweet.
-Some of the offerings are sourced from Nordic Approach, a specialty green bean supplier whose offerings are some of the best in the business.
+They source some of their offerings from Nordic Approach, a specialty green bean supplier known for providing some of the best beans in the business.

 The funky illustrations on their packaging is the work of Cadi Lane.
-The pair were inspired by the whimsical illustrations of Danish beer brewer Mikkeller and wanted the same fun approach for their coffee branding.
+The pair drew inspiration from the whimsical illustrations of Danish beer brewer Mikkeller and aimed for the same fun approach in their coffee branding.

-Calendar is also focused on the sustainability of coffee as global warming takes its toll on our planet.
+Calendar also focuses on the sustainability of coffee as global warming affects our planet.
 As a member of ‘1% For The Planet’, Calendar gives one percent of its sales to support the work of environmental non-profits.

 They also donate €0.50c from every kilogram that they sell of their TEAMWORK Seasonal Espresso to support the work of non-profit organisation World Coffee Research, which provides farmers with what they need to adapt in our rapidly changing climate.